 - To create a customized form template, or for the full library of templates click in the top right corner of the page.

-- You will see a list of pre-made forms that you may select as a starting point, or choose 'blank form' to create one that is fully your own.
+- You will see a list of pre-made forms that you may select as a starting point, or choose 'blank form' to 'start from scratch' and create one that is fully your own.

 - Once created, you can edit and rename the form by using the edit tool on the right under the Displayed Name section: